JMGillum/melt-calculator/README.md

 Since latest release:
 * Split setup.sql into multiple files and wrote bash script for combining them into a single file
 * Created addCoins.py, which can be used to add new coins
+* Added Queries and DB_Interface for abstraction of interacting with the database.

 ## Melt Calculator